Oluwatemmy/Youtube-Downloader/README.md

 clipboard.
 Click Download, and the file lands in your downloads folder ready to play in VLC / Movies & TV / whatever, or drag into a video editor.

+## Who this is for

+If you download YouTube videos more than "once in a while" and any of these sound familiar, this is built for you:

+- You want to **watch videos offline** on flights, on the road, or while your internet is being weird
+- You **edit clips** out of YouTube content (for personal projects, memes, reactions, study notes) and need the raw file, not a screen recording
+- You **rip audio** from music videos, podcasts, lectures, or interviews to listen on the go
+- You save **lectures / tutorials / how-to videos** for reference — Python
+  full courses, cooking playlists, DIY channels
+- You back up **your own uploads** or channel content you want to keep even if the creator deletes it
+- You just prefer **your own player** (VLC, MPC, PotPlayer) over YouTube's chrome — better volume control, playback speed, hotkeys, no ads

+**What it's not:** it's not for hosting a redistribution site, not for mass-scraping channels for a dataset, and not for downloading paid content you don't own.
+Use it in line with YouTube's terms and the creator's rights.

+### Privacy

+**Everything stays on your machine.** No signups, no accounts on our end, no telemetry, no phone-home.
+The app talks to two servers: YouTube (to fetch the videos you asked for) and PyPI (only when you click Check for updates on yt-dlp).
+Your queue, history, cookies, and downloaded files live in `%APPDATA%\YouTubeDownloader\` and your chosen download folder — nobody else can see any of it unless you copy it out yourself.

 ## What it does

 - **Real per-video format list** — after you paste a URL the Quality dropdown